Moody Street Irregulars: Contributors

 One of the writers was Kevin Ring who edited and published a UK magazine, Beat Scene, which also probed and surveyed Beat culture.
 Ring's publication was launched in Coventry, England in 1988.
-Dave Moore, of Bristol, UK was also a regular contributor to Moody Street Irregulars, and in January 1984 launched his own magazine, The Kerouac Connection, which ran for 30 issues.
+Dave Moore, of Bristol, UK was also a regular contributor to Moody Street Irregulars.
+In January 1984, he launched his own magazine, The Kerouac Connection; the magazine ran for 30 issues.

 Another contributor to Moody Street Irregulars was illustrator Steve Fiorilla. who drew both covers and interior art.

 Index

 In 1990, Textile Bridge Press published Index to Moody Street Irregulars: A Jack Kerouac Newsletter (Esprit Critique Series No 4) by Michael Basinski.

 The title of the publication derives from the Baker Street Irregulars, a group of street urchins often employed by Sherlock Holmes in the novels by Sir Arthur Conan Doyle.